-- A. Location.
-Roof decks shall be set back 5 feet from the building edge on all sides, and shall not be located within 50 feet of an RS zoning district. - B. Area.
+- A. Balconies.
+Balconies may project up to 4 feet into a street setback but not past the sidewalk line, and no closer than 6 feet to an interior property line.
+Balconies shall not project from a building façade within 50 feet of an RS zoning district. - B. Roof Decks.
+Roof decks shall be set back 5 feet from the building edge on all sides, and shall not be located within 50 feet of an RS zoning district.
 The sum of all roof decks shall cover no more than one-third of the roof area.